-Roast vegetables fill out any fall spread, but a dose of extra-savory snail butter makes them special.
+Roast vegetables fill out any fall spread, but a dose of extra-savory herb compound butter (like you'd slather over snails) makes them special.

 - 2 sticks unsalted butter, softened